 Tip #7: Don’t forget the snacks.

-Fruit, low calorie yogurt, peanut butter and crackers, cheese and crackers, can all be great snacks.
-If you are trying to lose weight, limit your snack to 100-calories to get you through the day.
-You can your own 100 calorie snack bags – maybe a few nuts and raisins.
+Fruit, low-calorie yogurt, peanut butter and crackers, and cheese and crackers can all be great snacks.
+If you are trying to lose weight, limit your snack to 100 calories to get you through the day.
+You can have your own 100-calorie snack bags – maybe a few nuts and raisins.
 This will require a food scale for careful measuring, but you’ll save a lot of money over prepackaged 100-calorie snacks.
-If you are trying to gain lean muscle, make your own 300 calorie snack bag, or whatever your caloric need for a snack is.
+If you are trying to gain lean muscle, make your own 300-calorie snack bag or whatever your caloric need for a snack is.

 Tip #8: Do some research.

 OK, we realize that your schedule may take you out of the office or on the road for lunch.
 So, do a little research before heading out the door.
 If it is a meeting at a restaurant, recommend or choose a restaurant that has healthy options.
 Find out what the menu is and plan ahead to make a wise choice.
-Most restaurants have their menu online and many have the nutritional information of what they offer.
+Most restaurants have their menu online, and many have nutritional information about what they offer.